HyperPCA: a Powerful Tool to Extract Elemental Maps from Noisy Data Obtained in LIBS Mapping of Materials: Results and Discussion

-PCs reconstructed through the HyperPCA technique are shown in~\Cref{fig:granite_dwt_pca}.
-Even in this case PC-1 is not easy to interpret and excluded from the figure, due to the high level of noise, and it is presented in Figure~10 of the supplementary material.
-The advantage of using a more advanced machine learning model is visible both in the noise level, reduced with respect to the standard PCA, and in the ability to detect minor elements and weak or strongly interfered emission lines via the unsupervised and automatic reconstruction of the line profiles using the DWT.
-HyperPCA is able to reconstruct correctly the score maps of Ca, Si and Mg: the noise reduction mechanism of the kernel approach clearly increases the quality of the loading vectors, while the wavelet approach leverages it by grouping lines associated to the same element in the same PC.
+In the first column of~\Cref{fig:granite_pca} we show the first \pcs built with the standard \pca.
+As it is clearly visible, \pca cannot extract any elemental map or loading vector properly due to very high level of noise present in the dataset.
+In this case, a standard \mva approach is not recommendable as no information can be recovered. \pcs extracted by \hyperpca are shown in the second column of~\Cref{fig:granite_pca}.
+Even in this case \pcn{1} is not easy to interpret and excluded from the figure, due to the high level of noise, and it is presented in~\Cref{fig:granite_dwt_kpca_granite_noise} of the appendix.
+The advantage of using a more advanced machine learning model is visible both in the noise level, reduced with respect to the standard \pca, and in the ability to detect minor elements and weak or strongly interfered emission lines via the unsupervised and automatic reconstruction of the line profiles using the \dwt. \hyperpca is able to extract correctly the score maps of Ca, Si and Mg: the noise reduction mechanism of the kernel approach clearly increases the quality of the loading vectors, while the wavelet approach leverages it by grouping lines associated to the same element in the same \pc.
 The combined action of the processes boosts the ability to build meaningful elemental maps and to extract physico-chemical information efficiently.

-The refinement of the reconstructed PCs and the ability to distinguish interfering lines can therefore lead to an improved analysis of the components in the samples, with respect to standard PCA and the traditional approach using the line intensity.
-As a reference, in Figure~11 in the supplementary material, we show spectra taken in four random spots on the sample matrix to show the reconstruction capabilities of PCA and HyperPCA in very noisy data: while the first can still recover meaningful PCs, the unsupervised HyperPCA improves the overall quality of the PCs and provides additional information.
+The refinement of the extracted \pcs and the ability to distinguish interfering lines can therefore lead to an improved analysis of the components in the samples, with respect to standard \pca and the traditional approach using the line intensity.
+As a reference, in~\Cref{fig:granite_examples} of the appendix, we show spectra taken in four random spots on the sample matrix to show the information retrieval capabilities of \pca and \hyperpca in very noisy data: while the first can still recover meaningful \pcs, the unsupervised \hyperpca improves the overall quality of the \pcs and provides additional information.